Skarsnik/QUsb2snes/README.md

 # QUsb2snes

 QUsb2Snes is a websocket server that provide an unified protocol for accessing hardware/software that act like a SNES (or are a SNES).
-A classic usage is to use the FileViewer client to upload rom to your SD2SNES.
+A classic usage is to use the FileViewer client to upload roms to your SD2SNES.
 But it allows for more advanced usage like reading/writing the memory of the SNES

 # Developpers